lgeurts/lgeurts.github.io/_posts/2017-07-11-bunsenlabs-linux-setup-notes-for dell-inspiron-6000.md

 Set aside at least half a day to complete the basics –after basic installation and update you'll be adding and configuring a ton of extra files.

 In rare cases when using a WiFi connection to connect to the internet, the Pro /2200BG adapter is not recognized during setup.
 Just ignore system updates.
-Same for anything related to Bunsen repositories.
-After install, WiFi will work fine, and you can add [the repos](https://forums.bunsenlabs.org/viewtopic.php?id=1526) manually in /etc/apt/sources.list.
+Same for anything related to Bunsen repositories; after install, WiFi will work fine, and you can add [the repos](https://forums.bunsenlabs.org/viewtopic.php?id=1526) manually in /etc/apt/sources.list.

 **3 Bunsen install**
 ---------------------